KineticCafe/ip_access_control/Contributing.md

 # Contributing

-We value any contribution to IPAccessControlPlug you can provide: a bug report, a feature request, or code contributions.
+We value any contribution to IPAccessControl you can provide: a bug report, a feature request, or code contributions.
 Here are our guidelines for
 contributions: